julianobrasil/lib-time-mask/README.md

 This is a directive to turn a text input into a simple time input.
 The improvement of this directive over the default `<input type="time">` is the fact that the input will have the same looking accross browsers.
-There's no graphical interface in this directive.
+There's no graphical interface: this is just a directive.

 ## Getting Started